 Eligibility: Students whose parents are employed by one of over 160 colleges participating in the Tuition Exchange Program are eligible to apply for a Tuition Exchange Scholarship.
 Here are a few things you should know about Tuition Exchange at American University:

 - To apply, you must first contact your home university liaison and fill out the application.
 Freshman applicants and current AU students must submit their Tuition Exchange application by January 15.
 Transfer students must submit their Tuition Exchange application by March 1.

 - Tuition Exchange is a competitive scholarship based on academics.
 Not all admitted students who apply for Tuition Exchange will receive the scholarship.

-- Students are able to renew their scholarship each year provided the student takes at least 15 credits every semester, maintains a 3.2 or higher GPA, maintains eligibility at their home institution and submits the recertification application by January 15 of each academic year.
+- Students are able to renew their scholarship each year provided the student takes at least 12 credits every semester, maintains a 3.2 or higher cumulative GPA, completes a total of 30 credits within the academic year (fall and spring semesters), maintains eligibility at their home institution and submits the recertification application by January 15 of each academic year.

 AU is fortunate to have a number of annual and endowed scholarships that are funded by generous donors.
 Scholarships vary by school and may be based on merit, academic program, need or other factors as designated by the donor.